fuzzblob/YoAudio/README.md

 These are things I'd like to explore with this library / tool in the future (in no particular order):

+- implement panning
+- add resampling of WAV data (spec to device spec)
+	- pitch algorithm needs filter
 - Voice management
 	- enforce voice limit
 		- virtual state: tracking playback position without mixing
-- add resampling of WAV data (spec to device spec)
-	- proper pitch algorithm
+	- get a collection of voices currently playing via Mixer::GetPlayingVoices()
+	- stop all voices playing the sound via Mixer::StopSound()
 - add Audio Graph
 	- AudioListener
 	- MixerGroups